najoshi/sickle/README.md

 Sickle has two modes to work with both paired-end and single-end
 reads: `sickle se` and `sickle pe`.

-Running sickle by itself will give print the help:
+Running sickle by itself will print the help:

     sickle